 What do you picture when you think of a frugal saver?
 Probably someone like Gary here:

 Gary is a grumpy, Scrooge-like curmudgeon.
 He never leaves the house without a fat stack of coupons, has never once tasted an appetizer, and prefers not to acknowledge that brand-name products exist.
-He constantly brings up the price of everything, and he never pays a cent more than his share.
-Gary loathes gift-giving, and refuses to pry so much as a dime from his purse for charity.
-Plainly put, Gary sucks.
+He constantly brings up the price of everything and never pays a cent more than his share.
+Gary loathes gift-giving and refuses to pry so much as a dime from his purse for charity.
+Plainly put, Gary is no fun.

 Here is the joyous news: you don’t have to be like Gary to be a saver.
-Gary is plagued with unhealthy money anxiety.
+Gary carries an abundance of unhealthy money anxiety.
 And he chooses to make it everyone else’s problem, too.
 What I want for you is a relationship with money that is both healthy and joyful.
 Gary’s is neither.

-In reality, the best savers in your life probably slip right by, mostly (if not entirely) unnoticed.
+The best savers in your life probably slip right by, mostly unnoticed, quietly building wealth.

-The best savers make intentional choices about their spending so they don’t have to sweat the small stuff like Gary does.
-They know what their expenses are and they work diligently to cut out whatever doesn’t make their lives better.
+The best savers make intentional choices about spending so they don’t have to sweat the small stuff the way Gary does.
+They know their expenses and work diligently to cut out whatever doesn’t make their lives better.
 So when it comes to splitting the bill, going out and having fun, and giving freely to others, they can jump in with both feet and keep being awesome.

 2. Focusing Too Much on Income

 If you’ve ever believed you’d save more money if only you could make more, then you’re not alone.
-It’s one of the most common roadblocks out there.
+Unfortunately, it’s one of the most common roadblocks out there.

 But it’s usually wrong.
-In reality, one’s income level tends to have very little correlation with one’s savings habit.
+In reality, one’s income level correlates very little with one’s savings habits.

-People at every income level have a nasty tendency to spend every dollar that comes in, and keep themselves financially trapped.
-Even many people at higher incomes, such as doctors, find themselves living paycheck-to-paycheck.
+People at every income level tend to spend every dollar that comes in and keep themselves financially trapped — even many people with higher incomes, such as doctors, live paycheck-to-paycheck.

 It’s easy to tell ourselves that everything we spend on right now is essential, and if we could just get a bit more (like our next raise), then we’d be able to save.
 But if you’re already in the habit of spending everything you make, then any increase in income will go straight to your spending, not your savings.

-If you are already working hard at developing great savings habits, then an income boost can be a great accelerant on your path.
+If you are already working hard at developing great savings habits, an income boost can accelerate your path.
 But no amount of money will create a new savings habit that wasn’t there before.

-Excepting only the farthest extremes (the mega-billionaires, and those struggling to find the money to survive), income has virtually no impact on one’s ability to save.
-It’s always great to work on increasing your income, but don’t wait for that before you start.
-A great saver can save on any paycheck.
+Excepting only the farthest extremes (i.e., mega-billionaires and those struggling to find the money to survive), income has surprisingly little impact on one’s ability to save.
+Of course, working on increasing your income creates more potential, but it’s rarely a prerequisite for being able to save.
+A great saver can set something aside on almost any paycheck.

 3. Charging Ahead Without a Goal

-One of the most nefarious money saving mistakes of all is to rob yourself of the joy of the process itself.
+One of the most nefarious money-saving mistakes is robbing yourself of the joy of the process itself.
 Try asking yourself these three questions: